csaszarhunor/JavaMoviesToXML/README.md

 Introduction
 ============

-This is a school project (www.codecool.com) for learning Java and practicing interfaces and abstract classes.
+This is a school project (www.codecool.com) for learning Java and practicing serialization and networking.

 Structure
 ====================================

 The application has an interface Buyable and an abstract class Product.
 Implemented and extended from these are the following main classes: Movie, Game, Book and a forth one, not being the child of any of mentioned, Person.
-Apart from these there are support classes: IdGenerator and two enumerations Gender and Genre.
-The main method is in the RentManager class.
+There are two main methods, one in RentManager the other one in ObjectServer.
+These two communicate with each other through sockets, the ObjectServer having the ServerSocket.
+The RentManager can send and receive objects to ObjectServer to serialization and storing in a file.
+The ObjectServer can recieve and store and read serialized objects and send them to RentManager.

 The Buyable interface has an abstract method, getPrice.
 The Product abstract class has the following attributes: id, title, renter (Person) and getTitle and getRenter methods.